fschwaiger/matlab-dependency-injector/README.md

 instance  = injector.get(?example.basic.MyClass);
 ```

-You can even create instances from interfaces, if you configured it to be resolved as a concrete implementation in your `InjectorConfig` file:
+You can even create instances from interfaces, if you configured it to be resolved as a concrete implementation in your `Package` file:

 ```Matlab
 injector = Injector();